The Savages (Doctor Who): Production

 Working titles for this story included The White Savages.
 This was the first serial of the series to have an overall title divided into numbered parts or episodes.
 All stories up until and including The Gunfighters had individual episode titles for each episode.

 Cast notes

-This was Purves' last appearance as companion Steven Taylor.
-He later said that "I was unhappy to leave it, actually, I didn’t particularly want it to stop there, but the policy of the programme had changed and they’d decided that they were not going to keep the companions onboard for longer than a year, or so I understand."
+This was Peter Purves' last appearance as companion Steven Taylor.
+Purves later said that "I was unhappy to leave it, actually, I didn’t particularly want it to stop there, but the policy of the programme had changed and they’d decided that they were not going to keep the companions onboard for longer than a year, or so I understand."

 Clare Jenkins later played Tanya Lernov in The Wheel in Space (1968) and The War Games (1969).
 Frederick Jaeger later played Sorenson in Planet of Evil (1975) and Professor Marius in The Invisible Enemy (1977).
 Ewen Solon appeared as Vishinsky in Planet of Evil.
 Patrick Godfrey later played Major Cosworth in The Mind of Evil (1971).
 Robert Sidaway later played Captain Turner in The Invasion (1968).
 Kay Patrick previously appeared as Poppaea in The Romans (1965).